Zubax/ampdrive_ad0510/manufacturing/readme.md

 ### Bill of materials

-The PCB assembly is not included in the BOM.
+PCB assembly not included.
+Solder and consumables not included.

 Item                          | Amount| Part number                                                     | Description
 ------------------------------|-------|-----------------------------------------------------------------|-------------------------------------------------------